 The 5 Plants Your Airbnb Needs Right now THAT YOU WON'T KILL

-airbnb plants easy plants eucalyptus house plants jade tree lavender plants snake plant succulents zz plant Mar 01, 2022
+airbnb plants easy plants eucalyptus house plants jade tree lavender plants snake plant succulents zz plant Apr 12, 2024

 Furnishing Short term Rental airbnb decorating tips Interior design for airbnb Easy to care for plants Short term rental plants

-image above: Jenna Peffley
+the image above: Jenna Peffley

 If you've been paying any attention to the design scene lately, you'll notice that plants are everywhere.

-They literally bring life to a room, and can make an otherwise flat design feel complete and photo ready.
+They literally bring life to a room and can make an otherwise flat design feel complete and photo ready.
 Plants will make your temporary rental stand apart from your hotel competitors because: HOTEL ROOMS DON'T HAVE PLANTS!

 "But Valerie!
 I can barely keep plants alive in my own home!
-How am I going to keep them alive when I'm not even there everyday to look after them?!"
+How am I going to keep them alive when I'm not even there every day to look after them?!"
 Don't panic fellow plant mom!
 Luckily for you, I've put together this easy guide for you to follow to make the process less stressful!

 Step 1: Which Plants to Buy